Will Fuller

-William Vincent Fuller V (born April 16, 1994) is an American football wide receiver who is a free agent.
-He was drafted by the Houston Texans in the first round of the 2016 NFL Draft.
-He played college football at Notre Dame.
+William Vincent Fuller V (born April 16, 1994) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Notre Dame Fighting Irish, earning second-team All-American honors in 2015.
+Fuller was drafted by the Houston Texans in the first round of the 2016 NFL draft.
+He also played for the Miami Dolphins.

-High school career
+Early life

 One of five siblings (he has four sisters), Fuller attended Roman Catholic High School in Philadelphia, Pennsylvania, where he played high school football for the Cahillites.
-As a senior in 2012, he was named the MVP of the Philadelphia Catholic League 4A.
+As a senior in 2012, Fuller was named the MVP of the Philadelphia Catholic League 4A.

-Considered a four-star recruit by Rivals.com, he was rated as the 19th best wide receiver prospect of his class.
-He originally committed to play college football at Penn State on June 3, 2012, after receiving a scholarship offer while on a visit at the school.
+Considered a four-star recruit by Rivals.com, Fuller was rated as the 19th best wide receiver prospect of his class.
+He originally committed to play college football for the Penn State Nittany Lions on June 3, 2012, after receiving a scholarship offer while on a visit at the school.
 However, Fuller would go on to switch his commitment to Notre Dame on August 5, 2012.